Ordinariate for the Faithful of Eastern Rites in Brazil: Parishes

 At present it only attends Syriac Catholic faithful, who have a parish, but the small communities of Italian-Albanian and Russian faithful dispersed and the faithful of other rites are insignificant in number and dispersed.

 Although the 2016 Pontifical Yearbook mentions the existence of 4 parishes in the Ordinariate, but there is only one Eastern Catholic parish in Belo Horizonte, known as Igreja do Sagrado Coração de Jesus dos Siríacos Católicos, whose parish priest, George Rateb Massis, is the Syriac Catholic vicar of the ordinariate.

-The Capela Nossa Senhora da Anunciação of Ipiranga in São Paulo belonged since 1954 to the Ordinariate as a Russian Catholic mission, but after the death in 2005 of its parish priest, João Stoisser, its few remnant faithful passed in 2013 to be part of the Moscow Patriarchate of the Russian Orthodox Church together with the chapel.
-A small community of Italo-Albanian Byzantine rite used the Igreja de Nossa Senhora Aparecida in Riachuelo in Rio de Janeiro until the death in 2002 of the parish priest Atanasio Accursi.
+The Capela Nossa Senhora da Anunciação of Ipiranga in São Paulo belonged since 1954 to the Ordinariate as a Russian Catholic mission, but after the death in 2005 of its parish priest, João Stoisser, its few remnant faithful become part of the Moscow Patriarchate of the Russian Orthodox Church together with the chapel.
+A small community of Italo-Albanian Byzantine rite used the Igreja de Nossa Senhora Aparecida in Riachuelo neighbourd in Rio de Janeiro until the death in 2002 of the parish priest Atanasio Accursi.
 Since then the mission has dispersed.